gregconradismith/receptor-modeling-jupyter-book/_build/html/_sources/states_and_transitions.md

 f.expand()
 ```

-One reason for using symbolic variables is that we can produce symbolic expressions important quantities using [module for graphs and digraphs](https://doc.sagemath.org/html/en/reference/graphs/index.html) available in `Sagemath`.
+One reason for using symbolic variables is that we can produce symbolic expressions important quantities using the [module for graphs and digraphs](https://doc.sagemath.org/html/en/reference/graphs/index.html) available in `Sagemath`.
 For example, the weighted adjacency matrix for `G` is

 ```{code-cell}
 G.weighted_adjacency_matrix()